Day Trip To Samford

 Day trippers have a choice of taking the longer hilly route along Waterworks Rd and via Mt Nebo, with jaw-dropping views and bush and rainforest walk possibilities on the way, or the direct route via Samford Rd, which, shortly after leaving the suburban outreaches of Ferny Grove plunges into bushland and emerges shortly thereafter in a picture perfect countryside of rolling green hills and valleys.

-Samford Village itself may be small but contains a decent stash of preserved heritage buildings, a fascinating history museum, gourmet character cafes, a century old pub, old-fashioned Saturday country market, train-themed playground and quaint slab hut peddling local arts and crafts such as handmade patchwork quilts.
+Samford Village itself may be small but contains a decent stash of preserved heritage buildings, a fascinating history museum, gourmet character cafes, a century-old pub, a wonderful antique store, old-fashioned Saturday country market, fantastic playground and quaint slab hut peddling local arts and crafts such as handmade patchwork quilts.

 Things to Do: